The rainfall in Postbridge was already being recorded and published in the monthly "Parish Link" magazine when we came to live in the village.

 If the ground is dry & hard and we get a storm, the rain runs off because it can't soak in fast enough.
 This is more likely to happen in the summer months.

 If the ground is already saturated and we get more heavy rain, the rain just runs off because the peat can't absorb any more.

-We started recording gully days when we realised that it gave us a fair indication of the state of the well, without having to lift the cover and peer down into it.
+We started recording gully days when we realised that it gave us a fair indication of the saturation of the soil and therefore the state of the well, without having to lift the cover and peer down into it.